dallasferraz/retail_shop/README.md

 ![sqlserver](https://raw.githubusercontent.com/dallasferraz/retail_shop/master/sqlserverdb.png)

+Both *sale* and *sale_item* store information about the actual sale, such as the date, payment option, volume of transaction, which products were sold and how many of each and so on.
+The table *employee* holds information about the company's personnel (password, role etc), *inventory_records* informs us which item was replenished by the suppliers or is selling more.
+Finally, *product* displays not only information about the item, such as vending price and cost, but also about the supplier.

 And this is the chunk of code used for creating a trigger which will stop any update in the unit price of the items be negative.
 The same would apply to unit cost, with a similar trigger:

 ```tsql